frameable/pigeon/README.md

 })

-// make a clone of our document let doc2 = Pigeon.from(doc1);
+// make a clone of our document let doc2 = Pigeon.from(doc1)

-// one user deletes the clojure card doc1 = Pigeon.change(doc1, doc => doc.cards.splice(0, 1));
+// one user deletes the clojure card doc1 = Pigeon.change(doc1, doc => doc.cards.splice(0, 1))

-// meanwhile another user sets the haskell card to done doc2 = Pigeon.change(doc1, doc => doc.cards[1].done = true);
+// meanwhile another user sets the haskell card to done doc2 = Pigeon.change(doc2, doc => doc.cards[1].done = true)

-// we merge the documents together in any order const merged = Pigeon.merge(doc1, doc2);
+// we merge the documents together in any order const merged = Pigeon.merge(doc1, doc2)

 // all is well with updates merged together assert.deepEqual(merged, {
   cards: [
     { id: 2, title: 'Rewrite everything in Haskell', done: true }, ]
-});
+})
 ```

 ### Differences from Automerge

-Pigeon keeps a near fully-compatible interface to Automerge, but the underlying implementation is optimized for a different use case, and makes different tradeoffs:
+Pigeon keeps a near fully-compatible interface to Automerge, but the underlying implementation is optimized for a different use case, and makes different trade-offs:

 - By default, history will grow only to 1000 items in length, after which oldest entries will be jettisoned
 - Because of the above, performance is much improved for larger docs with more changes
+- Changes are computed across entire data structures, rather than tracing via proxies
 - Documents need not have a direct common ancestor for patches from one to apply to another
-- Changes are computed across entire data structures, rather than tracing via proxies
 - Unix timestamps and client ids are used instead of vector clocks to ensure order and determinism
-- Since changesets use JSON-Patch paths, they are more easily introspectable using existing tools
+- Change sets use [JSON-Patch](https://tools.ietf.org/html/rfc6902)-esque paths, and so are more easily introspectable using existing tools
 - Objects should have unique identifiers in order to preserve semantic integrity
 - Changes may be made in-place for situations where performance is critical